Farming nonprofit helps vets with PTSD reintegrate into civilian life

 After his accident, Murphy quit nursing school and found employment as a social worker.
 It was during a stint working for the city of Denver when he met veterans who he wished had gotten the care and intervention they needed much sooner.

-A Marine Corps veteran by the name of Buck Adams had formed Veterans to Farmers in 2013, and Murphy met him in the fall of that year.
+A Marine Corps veteran by the name of Buck Adams had formed Veterans to Farmers in 2011, and Murphy met him in the fall of 2013.
 The following year, Murphy began to develop a curriculum for the VTF training program.

 He also crisscrossed Colorado, telling everyone about the nascent non-profit’s merits, and forging partnerships with Denver Botanic Gardens and Colorado State University.
 Murphy took over as executive director of the organization last year, when Buck stepped down.